microsoft/BotFramework-Composer/docs/concept-dialog-draft.md

 <!-- ![dialogs](./media/dialog/dialogs.gif) -->

-At runtime, the main dialog is called into action and becomes an active dialog, triggering event handlers with pre-defined actions in the main dialog.
-As the conversation flows, a child dialog can be called by a main dialog, and then vice versa.
+At runtime, the main dialog is called into action and becomes the active dialog, triggering event handlers with pre-defined actions.
+As the conversation flows, a child dialog can be called by a main dialog, and vice versa.
 Different child dialogs can be called with each other as well.

 ## Anatomy of a dialog
 A dialog contains a set of event handlers.
 Triggers are event handlers that can be triggered to handle different events.
 Currently, Bot Framework Composer provides five different types of triggers in a dialog: `Handle an Intent`, `Handle Unknown Intent`, `Handle a Dialog Event`, `Handle an Event: Activity`, and `Handle a Custom Event`.